-The Work Health and Safety Regulations 2011 (WHS Regulations) require that after the asbestos removal work has been completed an asbestos clearance certificate is issued to verify that the area is safe for normal use prior to re-occupancy.
+The Work Health and Safety Regulation (WHS Regulation) requires that after the asbestos removal work has been completed, an asbestos clearance certificate is issued to verify that the area is safe for normal use prior to re-occupancy.
 The asbestos clearance certificate can only be issued when the satisfactory findings of a visual clearance inspection ( the asbestos removal area, and the area immediately surrounding it, are free from visible asbestos contamination in the form of loose asbestos fibre, fragment or debris) and if required clearance air monitoring (the monitoring shows airborne asbestos fibre below 0.01 fibres/ml) are confirmed.

-Under the WHS Regulations 2011, the following apply to issuing the asbestos clearance certificate:
+Under the WHS Regulation, the following apply to issuing the asbestos clearance certificate:

 - For friable asbestos removal work requiring Class A asbestos removal licence: